AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-overview.md

 ## Destinations and Sources

-One of the core functionalities of Real-time CDP is ingesting data from your first-party data and activating your data for your business needs.
+One of the core functionalities of Real-time CDP is ingesting your first-party data and activating it for your business needs.
 Use **[!UICONTROL Sources]** to ingest data into Real-time CDP and **[!UICONTROL Destinations]** to export data from Real-time CDP.

 ## Destinations steps